Insufficient support for deep tech, startups by public-funded R&D: Study

 Asarkari - Sarkari News, Jobs & Updates

-The Current Landscape of Deep Tech in India
+The Importance of Deep Tech Startups

-Recommendations for Improvement
+Recommendations for Action

 Conclusion